 Iran's oil minister said on Saturday that OPEC and non-OPEC producers had given positive signals for an extension of output cuts, which Tehran would back.

 U.S. drillers added nine oil rigs last week, bringing the count to the most since April 2015, energy services company Baker Hughes said on Friday.
-Crude output
+Crude output <C-OUT-T-EIA> in the United States is at its highest since August 2015.

 (Additional reporting by Alex Lawler in London; Editing by Marguerita Choy and Andrew Hay)